vanshdhiman090/Excel_bank_churn_analysis/README.md

 ## Questions (KPIs)

-Which country has the highest customer churn rate and why?
+.Which country has the highest customer churn rate and why?
-Which age group contributes most to churn, and what does this imply?
+.Which age group contributes most to churn, and what does this imply?
-Does customer activity status impact churn rate?
+.Does customer activity status impact churn rate?
-How does credit score affect the likelihood of churn?
+.How does credit score affect the likelihood of churn?
-At what customer tenure periods is churn highest?
+.At what customer tenure periods is churn highest?

 ## Data Cleaning & Preprocessing Steps

-Removed unnecessary columns not relevant to churn analysis Checked and standardized data formats (e.g., dates, numbers, currency) Converted text-based numbers to numeric format where needed Created age group and credit score category columns using formulas Verified for null values, outliers, and inconsistent entries Ensured all fields were Excel/visualization-ready before analysis
+.Removed unnecessary columns not relevant to churn analysis .Checked and standardized data formats (e.g., dates, numbers, currency) .Converted text-based numbers to numeric format where needed .Created age group and credit score category columns using formulas .Verified for null values, outliers, and inconsistent entries .Ensured all fields were Excel/visualization-ready before analysis